andresdavidsv/andresdavidsv/README.md

 I am always in search of professional improvement.

-- 🔭 I’m currently working on Cafeto Software as a Development Engineer
+- 🔭 I’m currently working a Software Engineer
 - 🌱 I’m currently learning about Swift, Python, DevOps, Machine Learning and Intelligence Artificial
 - 👯 I’m looking to collaborate on social applications web development
 - 🤔 I’m looking for help with managing roles, permissions and access policies